Case Study: QALYs

 u_sick 0.842 Quality-of-life (QoL) weight for sick health state.

-u_sick_treated 0.87 Quality-of-life (QoL) weight for sick health state if treated.
+u_sicker 0.645 Quality-of-life (QoL) weight for sicker health state

 u_dead 0 Quality-of-life (QoL) weight for death health states.